 So this way, not only are you paying for a full tank even if you don’t require one, you’re paying more for a lesser quantity.

-Companies implemented this policy when a sudden hike in gas prices took place years ago.
-They reduced the quantity of propane and tricked their customers into thinking they’re receiving a ‘full’ tank.
-Even after gas prices were stabilized, these companies continued the same practice as no one wanted to lose its profit margin.
+Companies implemented this policy when a sudden gas price hike occurred years ago.
+They reduced the quantity of propane and tricked their customers into thinking they were receiving a ‘full’ tank.

 Weighing Machine